emilkm/amfjs/README.md

 It is based on Surrey's R-AMF (AMF 99) implementation https://code.google.com/p/r-amf/

-## Why not AMF 0
+## Why no AMF 0

-It only adds weight to the library.
+The library does enough AMF 0 to be able to send message headers, anything more would only add weight.

 # Basic Example